Bengal1/Simple-ViT/README.md

 ![PyTorch](https://img.shields.io/badge/PyTorch-Deep%20Learning-EE4C2C?logo=pytorch&logoColor=white)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A comparative study of Vision Transformers (ViT) and CNNs on image classification tasks of increasing complexity.
-The project highlights how performance shifts from CNN dominance on simple datasets to ViT advantages on more complex visual tasks.
+A structured comparison between Vision Transformers (ViT) and Convolutional Neural Networks (CNNs) on image classification tasks of increasing complexity.
+This project evaluates performance across MNIST, CIFAR-10, and Tiny ImageNet, highlighting how the balance shifts from CNN dominance on simpler datasets to ViT advantages on more complex ones.
+The CNN baseline is implemented in a companion repository: [SimpleCNN](https://github.com/Bengal1/Simple-CNN).

 ## 🚀 Quick Start